 Travel To Read/Travel To Represent

 Skidmore College’s support for professional travel is an invaluable component of its commitment to faculty development and one of which faculty should take advantage.
-Its resources are limited, however, and require responsible action by all of us.
-Reimbursement for travel to speak at another college or university should normally be provided by the host institution, just as Skidmore usually covers expenses of those who come here.
-The Office of the Dean of the Faculty will, of course, be attentive to rationales provided by applicants for aid.
+Its resources are limited, however, and require responsible action.
+Reimbursement for travel to speak at another college or university should normally be provided by the host institution, just as Skidmore usually covers expenses of those who Skidmore hosts.
+The Office of the Dean of the Faculty and Vice President for Academic Affairs will, of course, be attentive to rationales provided by applicants for aid.

 Increased faculty requests (sometimes multiple requests) for support and the rising costs of travel and registration have placed heavy demands on the budgets for these programs.
 They require that we live within our means so that we can promote equity, control costs, and administer these funds efficiently, and insure funding for other kinds of faculty development programs.
 In addition, the College has instituted general guidelines for travel expenses.
 All faculty should review the Skidmore College Travel Policy for important details.

-It is essential to secure timely authorization from the Office of the Dean of the Faculty before making commitments to be reimbursed from Travel to Read and Travel to Represent programs.
+It is essential to secure timely authorization from the Office of the Dean of the Faculty and Vice President for Academic Affair's before making commitments to be reimbursed from Travel to Read and/or Travel to Represent programs.
 Faculty need also to allow ample time for processing requests for advances.
 Requests can be made by completing and submitting the travel request form.

 Faculty should observe the College’s current travel policies.